Everything you need to know about Digital Nomad Visas in 2024!

-To apply, you fill out an application form with your personal information, show a certificate of employment and a letter of consent to undergo a quarantine upon arrival and obtain a preliminary confirmation.
+To apply, you fill out an application form with your personal information and show a certificate of employment.

 You’ll fall into tax residency after having spent 183 days in Georgia and will have to pay Georgian income taxes which can be as low as 1% if you earn less than $155,000 per year.

 That being said, while this is an attractive option, the regular 1-year visa allows you to work in Georgia, without the need to apply beforehand, which is a good alternative.

 Germany offers this visa carrying a beautiful German name which targets freelancers and remote workers: Frei Berufe means liberal profession.